A current, unencumbered U.S. RN or APRN license is required.

-Practice as an RN or APRN for 1,750 hours in the care of acutely/critically ill adult patients in a tele-ICU or in a combination of tele-ICU and direct care during the previous two years, with 875 of those hours accrued in the most recent year preceding application
+Practice as an RN or APRN for 1,750 hours in direct care of acutely/critically ill adult patients during the previous two years, with 875 of those hours accrued in the most recent year preceding application

-Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in care of acutely/critically ill adult patients in a tele-ICU or in a combination of tele-ICU and direct care, with 144 of those hours accrued in the most recent year preceding application
+Practice as an RN or APRN during the previous five years with a minimum of 2,000 hours in direct care of acutely/critically ill adult patients, with 144 of those hours accrued in the most recent year preceding application

 In-depth certification review presented by national experts, with CE available upon completion